Home» Gadgets» Mobiles» Best Mobiles in Nepal» Best Phones Under 30000 in Nepal (February 2026 Updated)

 Thoughts on Samsung Galaxy A17/M17

 Another entry, another staple.
 Samsung Galaxy A-series and M-series are another regular in the Nepali budget/midrange segment.
-While the Galaxy A07 topped our best phones under Rs.
-15,000 list and even made an appearance in the list of best phones under Rs.
-20,000, the Galaxy A17/M17 sadly doesn’t carry over the momentum to the same extent.
+Just like how the Samsung Galaxy A07 topped our best phones under Rs 15,000 list and even cracked the best phones under Rs 20,000 list, the Galaxy A17/M17 carry a similar momentum.

 One major issue with this these phones is the models/variants.
 As you may have noticed, I’ve been lumping the Galaxy A17 and Galaxy M17 together, even though they belong to two different series.
 The reason is simple: the differences between them are so minimal that they’re not even worth treating as separate phones.